practicalli/clojure/concepts/data-types.md

 * Symbols

-The names we give funcitons and data structures to have an easy way to refer to them
+The names we give functions and data structures to have an easy way to refer to them

 * Keywords